AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

   - Series
 titles:
   - What is a function?
-  - Higher order functions
+  - Type of functions
   - Immutability
+  - Piping
+  - Make it move
 ---

-Let's get moving!
-We will start implementing the `snake`'s movement.
-But before that we have to talk about a few concepts regarding functions in `JavaScript` and `FP` scenario.
+First, we will go through a few concepts regarding `FP` and `JavaScript`, then we start implementing the movement of the `snake` 🤠

 {% include post-content-list.html titles=page.titles %}

-# What is function?
+# What is a function?

-Let's start from the beginning, what is a `function`?
 It is the smallest reusable code block, it can accept arguments and has a return value.
 In `JavaScript` you can define one like this.